 In this article in particular, I want to consider specific descriptors such as eternal and everlasting, especially as they are used in phrases like, “eternal punishment” and “everlasting destruction.”

 First off, let me be clear that, personally, I could land in one of two places.
 This is an area that still needs more study in my own mind, mainly because there are weak points for the two differing positions that I believe work best in regards to a theology of judgment.

 Still, what I am quite certain of is this: The popular position amongst many Christians, that of hell being a place of eternal conscious torment after death, fails to fall in line with the biblical details on many fronts.
 I also believe it falls short of theological and philosophical considerations regarding questions around the nature of God – What is God like? – but those discussions have not been my goal in this series.

-If you wanted to peg me with a particular view, then I would identify as holding to annihilationism, that is, the wicked being brought to complete destruction in the second death.
+If you wanted to peg me with a particular view, then I would identify as holding to annihilationism, that is, the wicked being brought to a final destruction (or end) in the second death.
 As to how this plays out, I find that I could lean in one of two camps.
 So let me explain those two camps.
 Both come to the same conclusion – that the wicked will be fully and finally destroyed, rather than eternally tormented.
 But the path taken to get there is a bit different.